 If you want to get a refund on your federal student loan payments, here’s how to create your student loan refund request.

 The first step is to track down which payments you want to have refunded.

 Look for the payment amount and the date of your payment.
-If you made the payment between March 13, 2020, and December 31, 2022, it is eligible for a refund.
+If you made the payment between March 13, 2020, but before the end of the payment pause in 2023, it is eligible for a refund.

 Most servicers will require proof of payment.
 So, get a copy of your online student loan payment history, your bank statements showing the transaction, or a payment confirmation email.